 A CA is expected to:

-- responsibly uphold University policy and take appropriate steps when faced with irresponsible behavior on campus.
+- Responsibly uphold university policy and take appropriate steps when faced with irresponsible behavior on campus.

-- provide a supportive, encouraging, and non-judgmental environment for residents while recognizing personal limits.
+- Provide a supportive, encouraging, and non-judgmental environment for residents while recognizing personal limits.

-- be knowledgeable of campus resources and be able to make appropriate referrals when necessary.
+- Be knowledgeable of campus resources and be able to make appropriate referrals when necessary.

-- maintain appropriate student privacy and notify supervisors and or relevant professional staff members when a situation warrants.
+- Maintain appropriate student privacy and notify supervisor(s) and or relevant professional staff members when a situation warrants.

-- attend in-service programs during the semester to enhance leadership skills.
+- Attend in-service programs during the semester to enhance leadership skills.

-- be an active member of the staff and be respectful and supportive of each other’s ideas and initiatives.
+- Be an active member of the staff and be respectful and supportive of each other’s ideas and initiatives.